ThinkPad X1 series: 2012 Touch

 In a review for Engadget, Dana Wollman wrote, "Starting with ergonomics, this has one of the best keyboard / touchpad combinations we've seen on a laptop, and that's not even counting that signature red pointing stick.
 We're also enamored with the design: aside from being well-made, the X1 Carbon Touch is also notably thin and light [at 1.55kg] for a 14-inch machine, especially one with a touchscreen.
-The display is hardly our favorite, what with the narrow viewing angles, but at least the 1,600 x 900 resolution is nice and crisp."
+The display is hardly our favorite, what with the narrow viewing angles, but at least the 1,600 × 900 resolution is nice and crisp."

 In its review of the X1 Carbon Touch, Wired wrote, "Lenovo also hasn't forgotten about the things that users actually care about.
 Audio is impressive and Dolby-certified.
 The keyboard is backlit and fully usable, and the glass touchpad was rock solid on this go-round with the Carbon."
 In its final verdict Wired stated that an "Excellent combination of performance, portability, and durability" and "the best keyboard going" make the Touch 'Wired."

-2014 – 2nd generation
+2014

 X1 Carbon (2nd Gen)

 The 2014 X1 Carbon features a 4th generation Intel processor and an "Adaptive Keyboard" touch bar where the function keys are normally located.
 The Home and End keys replaced the Caps Lock key, requiring the user to double-press the Shift key to activate Caps Lock.
 The Delete key was also repositioned to the right of the Backspace key instead of above it.

 Peter Bright wrote a disparaging review for Ars Technica.
-He found the X1 Carbon with the Lenovo named "Adaptive Keyboard" to be near perfect but unusable because the keyboard was so non-standard when compared with that of a desktop, the older Thinkpad T410s and Lenovo Helix keyboards.
+He found the X1 Carbon with the Lenovo named "Adaptive Keyboard" to be near perfect but unusable because the keyboard was so non-standard when compared with that of a desktop, the older ThinkPad T410s and Lenovo Helix keyboards.
 As a touch typist, he despairs at the removal of the function keys, and the repositioning of Caps Lock, replacing it with Home End, and, that pretty much each little-finger key has moved.

-2015 – 3rd generation
+2015

 X1 Carbon (3rd Gen)

-The 2015 X1 Carbon came with a 2560 by 1440 screen.
-Lenovo reverted to the traditional Function row from the innovative but confusing Adaptive Function Row, and resumed using dedicated mouse buttons under the TrackPoint in the 2015 model.
+The 2015 X1 Carbon features a 5th generation Intel Core processor.
+Lenovo reverted to the traditional Function row from the innovative but confusing Adaptive Function Row, and resumed using dedicated mouse buttons under the TrackPoint.
 A fingerprint reader is to the right of the keyboard and can be used to log into Windows.